frc971/training-2025/tasks/lesson2-climber-task/README.md

 # Lesson 2: Intro to WPILib Indexer Task

 In this task, you'll define a configurable command for the `Indexer` subsystem.
-You'll get hands-on practice with command factories, method chaining, default behavior, and parameterized command creation.
+You'll get hands-on practice with command factories, method chaining, and parameterized command creation.

-> Tip: An indexer, or transfer, is a mechanism that transfers game pieces, like balls or cubes, from one area of the robot to another.
+> Tip: An indexer, or transfer, is a mechanism that moves game pieces—like balls or cubes—from one part of the robot to another.

 ## Starter Setup